cmintert/Abyssal_TTRPG/Abyssal.md

 ###### Shadow Movement

-This specialisation emphasises the art of moving silently and unseen in a variety of environments.
-Specialists in Shadow Movement are trained to minimise noise and visibility, understand the use of light and shadow, and move with the utmost discretion.
+This specialization emphasizes the art of moving silently and unseen in a variety of environments.
+Specialists in Shadow Movement are trained to minimize noise and visibility, understand the use of light and shadow, and move with the utmost discretion.
 They are adept at blending into their surroundings, be it urban landscapes or natural terrain.
-This specialisation is essential for carrying out tasks in close proximity to unsuspecting adversaries.
+This specialization is essential for carrying out tasks in close proximity to unsuspecting adversaries.

 ###### Camouflage and Disguise

-This specialisation focuses on the use of visual deception to avoid detection.
+This specialization focuses on the use of visual deception to avoid detection.
 It includes the creation and use of disguises, make-up and prosthetics to alter appearance and blend into different social settings or environments.
 It also covers the use of natural and artificial materials for camouflage in a variety of terrains.
-Specialists in this field are able to alter their physical appearance to suit different roles, making them invaluable in operations that require a physical presence in sensitive or hostile areas without being recognised.
+Specialists in this field are able to alter their physical appearance to suit different roles, making them invaluable in operations that require a physical presence in sensitive or hostile areas without being recognized.

 #### Survival